Frequently Asked Questions

 Is Gometra off-grid?

 Yes.
 That means no mains electricity, water, gas, etc. We have an intermittent landline and a not wholly reliable satellite internet link.
-Vodafone and EE mobile telephones sometimes work from headlands on the South and West sides, though not where our houses are.
+Vodafone and EE mobile telephones sometimes work from headlands on the South and West sides, though not always where our houses are.

 Do Gometra children go to school?